RoelantD/Workshop-Back-To-The-Future/part-1/1-9-train-model.md

 ---

 ### Removing columns with too many missing values

+👉 **Build Along:**
+If your dataset has columns with many missing values (like `NumberOfSpectators`), add code to drop them before building your pipelines.

 Sometimes a column has so many missing values that it's better to remove it entirely.
 In our dataset, `NumberOfSpectators` often contains null values.
 Let's remove it before building the pipeline: